UoB-OOP/coms10017/README.md

       You need to remove the `throw new RuntimeException("Implement me");` statement.
 * On Windows, `'javac' is not recognized as an internal or external command, operable program or batch file.` <br />
       The `PATH` environment variable is not set up to contain your java installation.
-Follow the instrucitons in [Setup on Windows](SETUP.md#windows).
+Follow the instructions in [Setup on Windows](SETUP.md#windows).
 * `javac`:`cannot find symbol...`<br />
       Compilation error, probably syntax related.
 Or possibly the correct `JAVA_HOME` environment variable is not set, see the next entry for more details.
 * `javac`:`cannot find symbol...javafx.scene....`<br />